 When you receive a new license, use the Claim License option to add it to your Organization.
 The license key will be sent to you via email.
 Claimed licenses will show in the Transaction Log.
 The Claim License dialog window includes the following:

 License key contains the following licenses - Shows what is tied to the license key.

-Before claiming license key - shows how many cameras, Viewing Stations, and doors your Organization is managing compared to the total licensed units; the expiration date is also shown
+Before claiming license key - shows how many cameras, viewing stations, sensors, and doors your Organization is managing compared to the total licensed units; the expiration date is also shown

-After claiming license key - shows how many cameras, Viewing Stations, and doors your Organization is managing compared to the new total licensed units; after claiming the license key; the new expiration date is also shown
+After claiming license key - shows how many cameras, viewing stations, sensors, and doors your Organization is managing compared to the new total licensed units; after claiming the license key; the new expiration date is also shown

 Dropdown selection for claim method - Allows you to claim the license in 1 of 2 ways: 1) As an increase to licensed units, where the licenses will allow you to immediately begin managing additional units, or 2) As a renewal, where the licenses will allow you to manage units once your current licenses expire